Don’t Judge the Question By Its Cover

 I recently had the privilege of participating in a Disney Leadership Institute.
 What a remarkable way to look at your company through the lens of excellence.

-I got to see behind the curtain, so to speak, and hear about all the investments, philosophies, and guiding principles that make Disney a world-class company.
+Of specific interest to me was the guiding principles that make Disney a world-class company.
 Their commitment to the customer is fascinating and their never-ending pledge to making the experience the best it can be is quite impressive.

-Though there were many day-to-day examples used to illustrate the Disney philosophies, one story, in particular, stuck with me.
-It illustrated a powerful way to earn more sales opportunities and referrals by adding value to the answers you give your customers.
+One story in particular stuck with me.
+It illustrated a powerful way to leave a lasting impression and add value to the answers you give your customers.

 In short, they know the question that was asked is not really the question that needs an answer.